Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Don’t forget to add your own brand’s name into your SEO title tags, descriptions, and throughout on-page content.
 Even though no one may be searching for you now, it’s never to soon to start raising some brand awareness because someday people will search by your name once they become better acquainted.

-Now that you have identified some of your main target keywords, let’s talk about how to actually plug them into your website.
+Now that you have identified some of your main target keywords, let’s talk about how to actually plug them into your Shopify store.

 They also provide a sitemap of your website that your can submit to Google Search Console and Bing Webmaster Tools.
 This helps to index your website on search engines and makes it easies for their platforms to discover your content faster.